ceos-seo/data_cube_notebooks/docs/datacube_install.md

 To create the database use the following:

 ```
-sudo -u postgres createuser --superuser localuser
+sudo -u postgres createuser --superuser dc_user
-sudo -u postgres psql -c "ALTER USER localuser WITH PASSWORD 'localuser1234';"
+sudo -u postgres psql -c "ALTER USER dc_user WITH PASSWORD 'localuser1234';"
-createdb -U localuser datacube
+createdb -U dc_user datacube
 ```

-This command block creates a superuser with the username 'localuser', sets the password, and creates a database as 'localuser'.
+This command block creates a superuser with the username 'dc_user', sets the password, and creates a database as 'dc_user'.
 If the username, password, or database name was changed in the configuration file change them in the commands listed above as well.

 To finish the system initialization process, run the following Data Cube command to initialize the database with the default schemas and metadata types.